A trifle in a glass bowl is the ultimate SHOW OFF dessert

 - 4-5 fresh mint leaves for garnish

-Step 1: Prepare the Lemon Pudding Cream Mixture
+Step 1: Whisk the Lemon Pudding Cream

 - 8 oz cream cheese